rodloboz/pubcrawler/README.md

 end
 ```

-Moving on to the user model, the following will allow to get all the favorites, but will also provide a way of returning just favorited pubs.
+Moving on to the user model, the following code allows us to get all the user favorites (from all likable models), but also provides a way of returning just the favorited pubs.
 This will come in handy later if we want to add other models to the favoriting system:

 ```ruby
 class User < ApplicationRecord